deco3500-2017/Team-JamJar/README.md

 For the user testing session, our project might need to entry an apartment and get some feedback from the residents with our prototype.
 We will communicate with the building manager to ensure he/she understands what our project is about, and permit our team entry the building.
 The participant information sheet and informed consent will be given to the participant.
 We might need the recording equipment (camera, voice memos) to record the participant’s behaviors and opinion during the user-testing.

-Tags
+### Tags
 Key concepts: Collaboration, Coordination, Awareness, Shared Information Spaces, Groupware Time-Space
 Keywords: Active Communities, Information Sharing

 ## References

-Research:
+<b>Research</b>:

 Aisha (2017).The recipe for health and happiness in Australia.
 The Sydney Morning Herald.
 Retrieved 1 September 2017, from http://www.smh.com.au/lifestyle/life/the-recipe-for-health-and-happiness-in-australia-20150714-gibwxd

 Naaman, M., Boase, J., & Lai, C. H. (2010, February).
 Is it really about me?: message content in social awareness streams.
 In Proceedings of the 2010 ACM conference on Computer supported cooperative work (pp. 189-192).
 ACM.

+Sharrock, W, and Anderson, B.(1996).
+‘Organizational Innovation and the Articulation of the Design Space’, in T.P.
+Moran and J.M.Carroll (eds.): Design Rationale : Concepts, Techniques, and Use, Lawrence Erlbaum, Mahwah, NJ, pp. 429-451.

-STEVENS, A. (2015).
+Stevens, A. (2015).
 Why don’t we know our neighbours anymore?.
 Domain.
 Retrieved 1 September 2017, from https://www.domain.com.au/news/why-dont-we-know-our-neighbours-anymore-20150727-gijjkx/

-Website:
+<b>Website</b>:
 Bram, Danny & Joszi.
 Peerby.
 Retrieved from: https://www.peerby.com/

 Lisa & Duncan.
 The Open Shed team.
 Retrieved from: https://www.openshed.com.au/